 3.1.
 The SN must negotiate an agreed estimated theatre time taking into consideration the organs to be retrieved/removed, theatre space and local staff availability, and any specific study requirements (if applicable).
-The SN must inform the theatre coordinator at the earliest opportunity of any changes or developments in the process that would affect the planned theatre retrieval/removal.
+In DBD cases it may be appropriate at introductions to advise the theatre coordinator of the possibility of a required expedited process should a liver be accepted for transplant within the Super Urgent pathway.
+Rationale for urgency and timings should be provided.
+The SN must inform the theatre coordinator at the earliest opportunity of any changes or developments in the process (such as above) that would affect the planned theatre retrieval/removal.